JanneMattila/www/docs/_posts/2024/04/2024-04-22-use-key-vault-in-aks.markdown

 There are plenty of details there but main points are:

 - `${keyvault_name}` is the name of your Key Vault
-- `${aks_keyvault_client_id}` is the client ID of configured identity
+- `${aks_keyvault_client_id}` is the client ID of configured identity for connecting to Key Vault

-At the bottom there is `secretObjects` section, which is optional.
+At the bottom there is `secretObjects` section, which is _optional_.
-If that is provided, then the secrets are _also_ stored in Kubernetes secrets.
+If that is provided, then the secrets are _also_ stored as Kubernetes secrets.

+First, let's deploy the above without the `secretObjects` section:

+Second, let's deploy the above with the `secretObjects` section:

 ```console
 $ kubectl exec -it busybox-secrets-store-inline-wi -n secrets-app -- sh